top of page

 Pause Instead of Arguing

-When a difficult thought shows up, there is no need to fight it or prove it wrong.
-Instead, pause for a moment and gently ask:
+When a difficult thought appears, you don’t have to fight it or prove it wrong.
+Instead, try giving yourself a small pause and asking:

 • Is this thought helpful right now?